 Location.
-41° 59.415′ N, 76° 31.701′ W. Marker is in Sayre, Pennsylvania, in Bradford County.
-Marker is on North Keystone Avenue.
-The marker is in front of the First Church of God.
+41° 58.828′ N, 76° 31.111′ W. Marker is in Sayre, Pennsylvania, in Bradford County.
+Marker is on South Wilbur Avenue.
+This marker is in Guthrie Square-Elmer Park.
 Touch for map.
-Marker is at or near this postal address: 416 North Keystone Avenue, Sayre PA 18840, United States of America.
+Marker is in this post office area: Sayre PA 18840, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 3, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 165 times since then and 16 times this year.
-Photos: 1, 2. submitted on November 3, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on November 3, 2015, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 183 times since then and 22 times this year.
+Photos: 1, 2. submitted on November 3, 2015, by Don Morfe of Baltimore, Maryland.
+3. submitted on November 4, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.